vanand46/infra-auto-terraform-ansible/README.md

 }
 ```
 ### Validate the Terraform Configuration ⚠️
 *Note: This only validates the Terraform configuration.
-Provisioning will be automated using Jenkins.*
+Provisioning will be automated using Shell script.*
 ```bash
 $ terraform init
 $ terraform validate